nicholaswmin/fsm/README.md

 > modelling a [turnstile][turn] mechanism as an FSM.

-A locked gate that unlocks by dropping a coin.
-You can then push through it, after which it locks again.
+A gate that unlocks with a coin.
+You then push through it & it locks again:

 ```js
 import { fsm } from '@nicholaswmin/fsm'